Refined Chern-Simons Theory in Genus Two: Refined Chern-Simons Invariants of Pretzel knots

 \section{Refined Chern-Simons Invariants of Pretzel knots}

-In this section we provide more examples of refined knot invariants in genus 2.
-With the full machinery of the mapping class group at hand, one can compute refined Chern-Simons invariants for any knot in genus 2.
+In this section we provide more examples of refined knot amplitudes in genus 2.
+With the full machinery of the mapping class group at hand, one can compute refined Chern-Simons amplitudes for any knot in genus 2.
 For illustration, we present a detailed exposition for the Pretzel knots.